 I didn’t think stuffed pepper casserole cooked in a slow cooker for hours could be possible.
 I just didn’t know what would happen to the brown rice.
-But I got so many questions on my lazy man cabbage rolls recipe from readers asking if it can be cooked in a slow cooker that I had to try.
+But I got so many questions on my lazy cabbage rolls from readers asking if it can be cooked in a slow cooker that I had to try.
 I will attempt the lazy cabbage rolls in a slow cooker one day but for now I was craving unstuffed bell peppers casserole.
 In a sense, both dishes are similar – meat, rice and veggies cooked in a tomato sauce.

 At last, fall is such a pepper season.
 A few more weeks and we will be buying peppers from Mexico.
 So, I went ahead and deconstructed one of my favourite childhood meals.

-I grew up eating mom’s stuffed peppers.
+I grew up eating mom’s chicken stuffed peppers.
 Pepper adds a unique flavour to rice and meat.
 The whole combo of rice, meat and peppers in tomato sauce with sour cream and a slice of rye bread is so 90’s nostalgia for me.
 Unlike cabbage rolls that you could eat almost all year long bell peppers don’t store well so were available mainly in early fall.
 Like right now.

 Buddha bowls are great.
 And so are Mason jar salads.
 And tacos.
 But nothing.
 I repeat absolutely n-o-t-h-i-n-g beats one pot meals if you are a mom of 2+ kids.
 That is a special condition.
 For now, at least, my friends.
 For now.
 This time is special.
 In maaaaaaaaany different ways.